 The drive along the Pacific Coast Highway from San Francisco to Los Angeles is said to be one of the best in the world.
 We love going on this drive in the spring when the coast blooms with wildflowers and the sweet smell of primroses lighten the humid air.
 Start your road trip in San Francisco and drive south towards Monterey.
 On the way, you can go beachcombing at Half Moon Bay and tour the Pigeon Point Lighthouse.
 Have dinner in Monterey and spend the night in the pretty town of Carmel by the Sea.

 Next day, explore the beautiful Big Sur region.
 Highlights include Bixby Creek Bridge, McWay Falls, Pfeiffer Beach, and Point Sur Lighthouse.
 From many viewpoints along the drive, you can keep an eye out for migrating whales, seals, pelicans, and other wildlife.
 For your last stop in Big Sur, see the elephant seals at Piedras Blancas.
 From here you can either drive on straight to Los Angeles or if you have more time, stay the night and explore the vibrant city of Santa Barbara.
-Whichever option you choose, the drive is sure to be a memorable one.
+Whichever option you choose, the drive on the Pacific Coast Hwy is sure to be a memorable one.